lamansky/entries-iterator/readme.md

 ### Parameters

-1. Bindable: `c` (Array, Iterator, Object, Map, Set, string, or Typed Array)
+1. Bindable: `c` (Array, iterator, Object, Map, Set, string, or Typed Array)
-2. Object argument.
-Both of these default to `false` and only take effect if `c` is an Object (i.e. not another recognized type).
+2. Object argument:
+    * Optional: `arrays` / `maps` / `sets` (array, class, or string): A class that should be treated as equivalent to `Array`/`Map`/`Set` (respectively), the string name of such a class, or an array of such classes/strings.
     * Optional: `inObj` (boolean): Whether or not to act like the “in” operator by including inherited Object properties.
+Only takes effect if `c` is an Object (i.e. not another recognized type).
+Defaults to `false`.
     * Optional: `reflectObj` (boolean): Whether or not to include non-enumerable Object properties by using reflection.
+Only takes effect if `c` is an Object (i.e. not another recognized type).
+Defaults to `false`.

 ### Return Value